Man-In-The-Middle Attacks: What Are They and How to Guard Against Them?

 Activate Multi-Factor Authentication

-Two-factor authentication, also known as multi-factor authentication is a measure that provides your accounts with added security.
+Two-factor authentication, also known as multi-factor authentication, gives your accounts added security.
 With it, a password isn't enough to gain access to your accounts, as a second factor (such as clicking on a link in an email or inputting a code from an authenticator app) is needed.

 This complicates matters for data thieves, as they need to also have access to the second factor in order to pry open your account.

-Whether email, video (i.e. Zoom or Google Meet), or just chatting (WhatsApp, Signal, etc.), make sure your online communications are always end-to-end encrypted.
+Whether email, video (i.e. Zoom or Google Meet), or just chatting (WhatsApp, Signal, etc.), make sure your online communications always have end-to-end encryption.
 This guarantees that your messages arrive encrypted to your recipient, and only they can decrypt them.
 No one - whether admins on the platform you're using or malicious hackers - can sneak a peek while these are in transit.

 Use a Firewall and Antivirus Software

-Having a firewall and the right antivirus program up and running enhances your protection against all sorts of cyber attacks, including man-in-the-middle ones.
-Make sure that your antivirus software and its definitions are up to date since clever cyber criminals are always stepping up their game.
+Installing a firewall and antivirus software enhances your protection against all sorts of cyberattacks, including man-in-the-middle ones.
+Make sure that your antivirus software and its definitions are up to date since clever cybercriminals are always stepping up their game.

 Use a Reliable VPN

-Virtual private network (VPN) services are also intermediaries, but the good kind.
+A virtual private network (VPN) is also a middleman, but the good kind.
 These route your data traffic to remote servers, masking your IP address, and encrypting your connection in the process.
-This minimizes direct contact between your device and the Internet and comes in particularly handy when using public WiFi.
+Direct contact between your device and the Internet is minimized, which comes in particularly handy when using public WiFi.

 VPN services like NordVPN automatically encrypt your Internet connection.

 However, make sure that you only use legitimate VPN services, since you're putting your data in their hands.
-Unfortunately, there do exist lots of questionable (free) VPN services which can (and likely do) keep tabs on what their users are up to.
+Unfortunately, there do exist lots of shady (free) VPN services that can and do keep tabs on what their users are up to.
 This makes them just like man-in-the-middle attackers.
 For this reason, stick with reputable providers that regularly submit to independent security audits.

-In our EXPERTE.com VPN comparison, we put a wide variety of VPN services to the test.
+In our EXPERTE.com VPN comparison, we put a wide variety of VPNs to the test.
 Reviews and more can be found in the VPN section of our site:

 Conclusion

-Man-in-the-middle attacks are highly dangerous and difficult to notice.
-Cybercriminals disguise themselves as reputable intermediaries, siphoning off sensitive data, such as passwords, that your system is transmitting to a trusted web resource.
-Pulling these off is possible owing to the weak points in digital infrastructure and different areas that can be probed, such as DNS, IP, or HTTPS spoofing, to say nothing of the assistance malware can provide.
+Man-in-the-middle attacks are dangerous and difficult to notice.
+Cybercriminals disguise themselves as reputable intermediaries, stealing sensitive data like passwords when your system is transmitting them to a trusted web resource.
+This is made possible by weaknesses in digital infrastructure and communications through DNS, IP, or HTTPS spoofing, to say nothing of malware.

-Noticing a man-in-the-middle attack while it's being executed is difficult.
-For that reason, it's smarter to proactively adopt security practices that will reduce the likelihood of these enjoying any success against you.
+Noticing a man-in-the-middle attack while it's happening is hard.
+For that reason, it's smarter to implement security practices that will reduce the likelihood of an MITM attack occurring.
 When surfing, make sure you do so with HTTPS encryption, and if on public WiFi, exercise added caution.

-You aren't alone though, as a number of useful tools exist that can enhance your security.
-For maximum password security, there's no way around a password manager; antivirus programs and firewalls can boost your digital defenses; and if you find yourself often on public WiFi, you might want to invest in a reliable VPN.
+You aren't alone though, as a number of useful tools exist that can enhance your safety.
+For maximum password security, there's no way around a password manager; antivirus programs and firewalls can boost your digital defenses; and if you often find yourself on public WiFi, you might want to invest in a reliable VPN.

 FAQs

-Man-in-the-middle (MITM) attacks see the perpetrator position themselves between your system and the Internet resource you're attempting to communicate with.
-They disguise themselves so that they can siphon off sensitive data, such as passwords, that you might transmit to the (legitimate) Web service.
-The exact disguise they use depends on which communication weakness they're exploiting.
-As a result, there are lots of different types of MITM attacks, the most common of which are DNS spoofing, HTTPS spoofing, IP spoofing, Rogue Access Points, or session hijacking.
+Man-in-the-middle (MITM) attacks occur when someone positions themself between your system and the Internet resource you're trying to communicate with.
+They then steal sensitive data like passwords, that you might transmit to the (legitimate) Web service.
+There are many different types of MITM attacks, with DNS spoofing, HTTPS spoofing, IP spoofing, Rogue Access Points, and session hijacking common.

 Identifying a MITM attack is difficult.
-Should the attacker be relying on DNS spoofing, you might notice odd-looking or incorrect URLs (such as www.expere.com instead of www.experte.com).
+Should the attacker use DNS spoofing, you might notice odd-looking or incorrect URLs (such as www.expere.com instead of www.experte.com).
 HTTPS URLs that suddenly transform into HTTP URLs are another likely indicator of a MITM attack.
-Beyond that, unexpected connectivity issues and slower loading times can point to a MITM attack (but also, plenty of other, technical issues).
+Beyond that, other potential warning signs are abnormal connectivity issues and slower loading times.

-As with all cybersecurity, there's no such thing as 100% protection.
-To reduce the likelihood of falling prey to a MITM attack (and boost your digital security overall), there are a number of proactive measures you can take.
-Surf only when HTTPS encryption is offered, exercise added caution when on public WiFi, and don't open suspicious emails or those from people you don't know.
-To help out, you can also enlist the services of password managers, VPNs, and antivirus software.
+There's no such thing as 100% protection.
+To reduce your vulnerability to MITM and other cyberattacks, there are a number of proactive measures you can take.
+Surf only when HTTPS encryption is available, be careful on public WiFi, and don't open suspicious emails from people you don't know.
+For more support, you can use password managers, VPNs, and antivirus software.